 IMPORTANT NOTE

-To upgrade application version to 9.16 with SQL Server, below are the steps.
+To upgrade the application version to 9.16 with SQL Server, below are the steps.

-Customers having older versions (<9.16) must be upgraded to 9.16 without changing DB server (Oracle).
+Customers having older versions (<9.16) must be upgraded to 9.16 without changing the DB server (Oracle).

-This step is taken care by application if 9.16 war with oracle properties is deployed into webserver.
+This step is taken care by the application if 9.16 war with oracle properties is deployed into the webserver.

-After deployment, user is prompted to upgrade DB Schema.
+After deployment, the user is prompted to upgrade DB Schema.
 This is also specific to OC and OV.
 For VLM, products the upgrade is taken care by Liquibase.

 Create Database and schema in SQL Server as mentioned in installation.